 - Stained nails?
-Remove the yellow easily by following the directions in How to Get Rid of Nail Stains.
+Remove the yellow easily by following the directions for how to whiten nails.

 - For an extra spa feeling to your home pedicure, nuke a damp towel in the microwave for a couple minutes, slather feet in moisturizer and wrap them in the warm towel.

 Manicures at the Salon